morosystems/mocha-redux-integration/doc/MockStore.md

 Mock Store
 ==========

-Mock store contains redux state on which action can be applied
+Mock store contains redux state on which action can be applied.
 You can use it separately if you so desire:
 ```javascript
 import {MockStore} from 'mocha-redux-integration';
 ```

 ### `constructor(reducer, ?path)`
-Creates mock store with specified reducer and optionally a its path inside the state tree, which is created by calling `combineReducers` from `redux-immutable`.
+Creates mock store with specified reducer and optionally its path inside the state tree, which is created with `combineReducers` from `redux-immutable`.
 This means the state pertaining to the reducer can be obtained by calling `state.getIn(path)`.

 Path can be specified either as an array or a single string literal.